munificent/game-programming-patterns/book/dirty-flag.markdown

 You might want to wait until you're home from work before Googling it.

 </aside>

-**TODO: A better example would be recalculating matrices in a scene graph.**

 Back to the matter at hand, let's talk about city-building games.
 I spent an inordinate amount of my childhood in slavish devotion to Will Wright's masterpieces, so for this chapter, let's imagine we're making an homage to the classic mayoral role-playing game.